kacper3x/Opp/README.md

 # Opp
 Code to rank non profits at https://sprawozdaniaopp.niw.gov.pl/

+Scrap the page for .pdfs (10.09.2022) -> get the relevant data from the .pdf -> save the relevant data in a new file -> publish the information as interactive chart/table

 File web_scrapper.py scrapes the website and downloads 3 earliest statements from every nonprofits that published at least 3 statements.
 If a nonprofit published only 2 statements, you guessed it - it will download just 2.
 Only 1 statement published?
 Only 1 will be downloaded.